 So that finally inspired me to create a Christmas mantel.

-Because I didn’t have anything but garland on there until December 8th.
+Because I had nothing but garland on there until December 8th.

 Because it is in the room with the big TV.